-Finally, as this is a management issue, and not a legal one, then the data owner can choose to promote positive behaviours.
+Finally, as this is a management issue, and not a legal one, then the data provider can choose to promote positive behaviours.
 For example, reporting of suspected identification without penalty can be encouraged.

-Best practice user training and communication encourages the development of a community of interest between researchers and the data owners (Desai and Ritchie, 2010; Eurostat, 2016).
-Training about spontaneous recognition versus identity confirmation or assertion can be used to reinforce messages of trust in the training.
-The unavoidability of human failings can be contrasted with working with the support team to ensure that no-one gets into trouble.
-Messages about inaccurate identification can also be pushed in training.
-The fictional example of the Isle of Wight university, given above, could be used to emphasise the scope for error in any assertions.
+Best practice user training and communication encourages the development of a community of interest between researchers and the data providers (Desai and Ritchie, 2010; Eurostat, 2016).
+Training on spontaneous recognition versus identity confirmation or assertion can be used to reinforce messages of trust in the training.
+The unavoidability of human failings can be contrasted with working with the support team to ensure that no-one gets into trouble, for example: